 The entry-level 2.0-liter mill is good for 160 horsepower and 148 lb-ft of torque, while the smaller 1.4-liter unit makes the same amount of horsepower but boosts torque to 184 lb-ft thanks to the use of turbocharging and Fiat's combustion-optimizing MultiAir technology.

-Available only on the range-topping GT model, the 2.4-liter four-cylinder (which also uses the MultiAir system) produces 184 horsepower and 171 lb-ft of twist.
+Available on the SXT, Limited and GT models, the 2.4-liter four-cylinder (which also uses the MultiAir system) produces 184 horsepower and 171 lb-ft of twist.